ejwatkins-astro/hyperfineVisualiser/README.md

 )

-To show the fitted model cube, either give a file name if loading from `cls.load_data` or give the cube in a simular way as for the data_cube
+To show the fitted model cube, either give a file name if loading from `cls.load_data` or give the cube in a simular way as for the data_cube.
 Example:

 real_data_obj = get_data.Data_3d.load_data(
     cube_filename=data_3d_path,